 Anyone who’s ever tried to manage a helpdesk or customer support line 24 hours a day, 365 days a year knows how hard it is.
 There are no two ways about it; it is a trial and doesn’t get much easier with time, either.

-Operating a 24/7 helpdesk in-house requires too many resources for smaller businesses.
-To do it well, it’s necessary to train and retain a deep pool of talented employees to properly manage incoming communications (live chat, email, phone calls, etc.).
+Operating a 24/7 helpdesk in-house often requires too many resources for smaller businesses.
+To do it well, training and retaining a deep pool of talented employees is necessary to properly manage incoming communications (live chat, email, phone calls, etc.).
 Gamely attempting it, it quickly becomes a drain on often short-staffed IT departments.

 Microbyte operates at a scale, across multiple locations, to deliver robust IT helpdesk support when and where it’s needed by our clients.
-Whether this means supporting the needs of a few personnel or a client with several hundred employees, we’re there to resolve issues as they arise.
+Whether this means supporting the needs of a few personnel with basic tasks such as setting up a password manager or a client with several hundred employees, we’re there to resolve issues as they arise.

 5. Proactive Approach to IT Solutions